 Are House Centipedes Poisonous to Humans?

-All centipedes produce venom with which to subdue their prey, and venom is poisonous.
+Centipedes are arthropods belonging to Class Chilopoda.
+They are predatory and venomous.
+Venom is produced by a gland at the base of the fangs and is administered by maxillipeds on the first body segment.
+Upon capturing prey, the poison gland is squeezed by the muscles surrounding it and ejects toxins through needle-like ducts.
 Despite this, the venom usually is not strong enough to be life threatening to people, and most centipede bites are typically more painful for humans than they are dangerous.

 Centipedes possess maxillipeds, a modified pair of front legs that curve around the head and behind the mandibles.
 Maxillipeds enter a victim’s tissue and inject venom produced by a gland at their base.
 Small centipedes’ maxillipeds are too weak to penetrate human skin, and their bite typically yields only minor discomfort, similar to that caused by a bee sting.